 Nature arouses our sense of wonder because it exhibits endless possibilities.
 If you’re stuck for ideas, go for a walk in nature.
 If you’re feeling stuck in your life, go for lots of walks in nature.
 You will become unstuck.
 It’s impossible not to have new ideas when immersed in nature.
 Many of the greatest writers and thinkers gained their inspiration and insight from regular walks through woods or by the sea.
 When we take the time to appreciate reflections of the divine in nature, we are rewarded by the stimulation of our own creativity.

 Above all else, nature makes us realise that this moment is unique and a gift.
 There’s no better gift to give to yourself than time spent in nature.
 By growing a garden at home, you can feel inspired every time you look out your window.
 If there’s no space for a garden, get a pot – plant it with your very favourite flowers.
-Take a dog for a walk to a park with beautiful, big trees.
+Take a dog for a walk in a park with beautiful, big trees.
 Go bushwalking or hiking or meander along a shore.
 Watch a sunset by the surf.
 Look up at the sky, frequently.
 Feel your intimate interconnectedness with the whole of creation, and be restored!

 I would love to hear about your experiences in nature, and what gifts nature brings to you.
 If you’re in need of a break from the daily routine, perhaps stepping out into nature is what you’re really seeking.
 Give it a try.
 Let me know if it gives you a feeling of wellness.